javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/03-prototype-inheritance/4-hamster-proto/solution.md

 alert( lazy.stomach ); // <nothing>
 ```

-As a common solution, all object properties, like `stomach` above, are usually written into each object.
+As a common solution, all properties that describe the state of a particular object, like `stomach` above, are usually written into that object.
 That prevents such problems.
-From the other hand, methods and primives can safely stay in prototypes.